Neo45666/DevOps-Projects/PROJECT 4/README.md

 You can test it to validate that Nginx can correctly hand .php files off to your PHP processor.
 You can do this by creating a test PHP file in your document root.
 Open a new file called info.php within your document root in your text editor:
 `sudo nano /var/www/projectlempstack/info.php`

+Activate your configuration by linking to the config file from Nginx’s sites-enabled directory:
+`sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/`

 Type or paste the following lines into the new file.
 This is valid PHP code that will return information about your server: